juchmis/SafeWith.me/README.md

-## SafeWith.me - store and share your files with OpenPGP encryption on any device via HTML5
+Store and share your files with OpenPGP encryption on any device via HTML5
+===

 * http://safewith.me
 * http://openpgpjs.org